-Activates the communications protocol and the communications port you selected.
+Purpose: Activates the communications protocol and the communications port you selected.
 Each port can only have one active protocol at a time.
 Note: The reader cannot use the active protocol to communicate until you load the corresponding protocol handler.
 For help, see "Configuring the Reader for Communications" in Chapter 6.

 Default: Point-to-Point

 Syntax: PAdata

-0 User-Defined

-1 Point-to-Point
+Acceptable values for data are:

-2 Polling Mode D
+User-Defined Point-to-Point Polling Mode D Multi-Drop PC Standard None

-3 Multi-Drop

-7 PC Standard

-9 None
+Scan: One of these bar codes:

+User-Defined Protocol Point-to-Point Protocol

-Polling Mode D Protocol
+Polling Mode D Protocol Multi-Drop Protocol

-PC Standard Protocol
+PC Standard Protocol No Protocol

-Point-to-Point Protocol

-Multi-Drop Protocol

-No Protocol